-- $\bullet \hspace{0.1in}$ The windscreen wipers will only work when the ignition is switched on. - In certain versions of vehicles with alarms, the windscreen wiper will only work when the ignition is on and the bonnet closed. - When in use, the wipers do not go as far as the rest position.
+- $\bullet\hspace{0.4mm}$ The windscreen wipers will only work when the ignition is switched on. - In certain versions of vehicles with alarms, the windscreen wiper will only work when the ignition is on and the bonnet closed. - When in use, the wipers do not go as far as the rest position.
 When the lever is moved to position 0, they are totally hidden. - The next speed down will automatically be selected if speed ⇒ page 121, fig. 86 2 or 3 is selected when the vehicle stops.
-The set speed will be resumed when the vehicle starts again - The windscreen will be wiped again after approximately five seconds once the "automatic wipe/wash system" has been operated, provided the vehicle is in transit (drip function).
+The set speed will be resumed when the vehicle starts again - The windscreen will be wiped again after approximately five seconds once the "automatic wipe/wash system" has been operated while the vehicle is in transit (automatic function).
 If you activate the wipers less than three seconds after the drip function, a new wash sequence will begin without the last wipe.
+To reactivate the "automatic" function the ignition must be turned off and on again.